sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

 The tests are implemented in :srcref:`src/tests/unit_tls_policy.cpp`.

-**Remark from review of 3.12.0:** A test was added that verifies the ``require_extended_master_secret`` policy option: the default policy and the default text policy must require the extended master secret extension (RFC 7627), and a text policy override must be able to disable and re-enable the requirement.
-No substantial change in the test code otherwise.

 In the test different certificates with different key lengths are created and tested against the default TLS policy.
 Only certificates with appropriate key lengths can be accepted.
 Certificates with